wcolts2000/testing-ii/README.md

 ### Dashboard

-- provide buttons that the person in charge can press everytime there is a `strike`, `ball`, `foul` or `hit`.
+- provide buttons that the person in charge can press every time there is a `strike`, `ball`, `foul` or `hit`.
 - there is **no** need to specify the type of hit (single, double, etc).
 - changes recorded on this component should update the information shown by the `Display` component.

-Feel free add other components and organize and name your components any way you want to arrive the requirements. **Make it up and make it happen developer!**.
+Feel free add other components and organize and name your components any way you want to arrive at the requirements. **Make it up and make it happen developer!**.

 ## Stretch Problem